Mark Takano: Donald Trump

 Takano supported both impeachments of Donald Trump.

 Gun control

 Takano supports gun control efforts.
 In the wake of the 2015 San Bernardino attack, he criticized Congress for its inability to pass gun control laws, describing the shooting in San Bernardino as "the cost of inaction."

+Foreign policy

+In March 2024, Takano criticized Israel's actions in the Gaza war.
+He is in support of a two‑state solution.

+Transgender rights

+Takano is a supporter of transgender rights, and was against the passing of H.R.
+734: Protection of Women and Girls in Sports Act.
+Takano appeared in the film What is a Woman?, being interviewed by Matt Walsh.
+The interview broached the topic of trans bathroom use, to which Takano responded by defending his belief in transgender identities before abruptly exiting the interview.
+While exiting, he ignored Walsh's attempts to ask him what a woman is.

 2020 presidential election

 Takano endorsed Bernie Sanders in the presidential primary election, saying Sanders "has a bold vision" and "can get things done".
 After Sanders dropped out of the primaries, Takano endorsed Democratic nominee Joe Biden.

-Personal life

-Takano gardens and cooks.
-Every year, he gathers with his family in Riverside to make a large batch of teriyaki sauce using the family recipe.
+2024 presidential election

+On July 20, 2024, Takano called for Joe Biden to withdraw from the 2024 United States presidential election.